 What You’re Going To Need

-- Have a secure place to store and charge the battery at room temperature (up to 75°F)
+- Secure storage: A place to store and charge the battery at room temperature (up to 75°F)

 STEP 1: Have the Best Battery with the Correct Charger